wp-plugins/wp-imageflow2/readme.txt

 == Description ==

-** Version 1.4.x contains significant changes and should be considered beta at this time. **

 Display nice looking ImageFlow galleries within posts and pages.
 Link each image to either a Lightbox preview or an external URL.
 The Lightbox pop-up supports cycling through all the photos - left/right arrows appear when hovering over the photos.
 Supports multiple instances of the galleries on a single page.